SuperNova76/TopCPToolKit/docs/settings/overlap.md

 :   whether to perform the overlap removal between jets and large-R jets.
 The default is `True.`

 `addToAllSelections`
 :   add OR selection decision into all object selections.
-The default is `True`.
+The default is `False`.

 `nominalOnly`
 :   (experimental) toggle off the running of overlap removal on systematically-varied objects (instead, copy from nominal).
 The default is `False`.